 Asbury and Albert both had Certificates of Freedom signed by Col. Lemuel Roberts in 1857, Christopher Goodhand’s estate executor.
 Roberts attests to the fact that they were “born free.”
 In 1805 the Maryland General Assembly passed a law to identify free African Americans and to control the availability of freedom papers.
 As the lawmakers explained: “great mischiefs have arisen from slaves coming into possession of certificates of free Negroes, by running away and passing as free under the faith of such certificates“.
 The law required African Americans who were born free to record proof of their freedom in the county court.
 The court would then issue them a certificate of freedom.
 If the black person had been manumitted, the court clerk or register of wills would look up the manumitting document before issuing a certificate of freedom.
 It is plausible Asbury’s father or mother was enslaved by Col. Roberts though I have no documentation yet.
 The Roberts family connection to the Johnson and Chase family is palpable and leaves much to be explored.

 Susan Goodhand passed away in 1877, about 10 years after her last documented contact with the Chase family.
 Presumably, she is buried on the Tarbutton farm with her late husband Christopher Goodhand in an unmarked grave.
-I have yet to find the Johnson family in QAC cemeteries.
+I have yet to find the Johnson family in county cemeteries.

 There are layers to us.
 Just below the skin and as deep as the heart.
 In the quiet, when we go through our family albums and we see the faces and read the names, when we stare into long-lost eyes, we hear the call and it goes right to the core of our being.
 It is the call to be remembered.

 In the dozen years of research that followed, I have heard the call take many forms.
 There are as many ways to piece together a family’s history as there are songs and styles of music in the world.
 Like songs with familiar melodies, there are many similarities to be found across geography and genealogy.
 My work is the call-and-response of the ancestors, like the field hollers of the enslaved Africans working the plantation.
 I hear.
 I respond.
 I search.
 And while I can not work all the time, I find myself returning to the work again and again.
 I do it partially because the discoveries provide their own secret joy and rush, and partially because I have always sought justice for African Americans – and yes, memory is justice.
-Reclaiming memory is part of the ongoing history project of America where we find, lose, and find again the truth about how our people lived, struggled, and progressed.
+Reclaiming memory is part of the ongoing history project of America where we find, lose, and recover again the truth about how our people lived, struggled, and progressed.
 I also do it because I have a family of my own now – a giant rainbow family that in many ways represent America’s many cultural and ethnic threads.
 I see my brothers and sisters and their many children who now represent the world’s diaspora, not just the African one, and I want them all to know their roots, how they came to be, and where they come from.
 They will have the power of that knowledge for years to come and wield it in ways I cannot yet imagine I’m sure.

 I’ve learned that the world is a great pattern bearing form and repetition, like a song.
 These connections aren’t the clearest explanation of maybe why we do things in our current lives, but they provide understanding.
 That is the power of history.
 The research has revealed deep patterns of woe, joy, and whimsy, adventure, craftiness, resilience, and bravery in my family.
 It shows that the choices my family made through the ages, the places they lived, the professions they held, the partners they took, the wars they fought, they land they worked, were both their own and dependent on their immediate and long-forgotten past.
 Knacks, rituals, and sayings have come to make sense.
 Lore has become reality.
 And through the work – I can call them distinctly ‘ours.’
 The Bobo-nose.
 The Johnson-whit.
 The Mays-determination.
-It all comes from somewhere.
+It all comes from somewhere, and by way of somebody.

 I’ve found and used countless birth records and death certificates, census records and slave schedules, wills and probate records, manumissions and certificates of freedom, newspaper articles, church records, land records and deeds, history books, digital and physical archives to piece together a family record.